sallsdagrate/PintOs/README.md

 # PintOs
-Pintos project, implementing threads, processes and concurrency features in skeleton operating system
+Pintos project in C, implementing threads, processes and concurrency features in skeleton operating system